Special Educational Needs and Disabilities

 The SENCo (Special Educational Needs Co-ordinator), along with the Headteacher and Governing Body take responsibility for the implementation of the school’s SEND policy and the co-ordination of special educational needs provision within our school.

-Mrs Alexandra Stacey is SENCo and Headteacher.
-She holds her National Qualification for SEN provision.
-Mrs Stacey, along with Ms Yomaira Arevalo have the day to day responsibility for the operation of the SEN policy and providing professional guidance to colleagues and work closely with staff, parents and other agencies.
+Miss Simmons is our SENCo and she has the day to day responsibility for the operation of the SEN policy and providing professional guidance to colleagues and work closely with staff, parents and other agencies.